rabbit-ear/rabbit-ear/readme.md

 cp.crease( [[0,0], [1,1]] );
 ```

-These three lines are all valid ways of marking the same crease between the x,y coordinate 0,0 and 1,1; the bottom left corner to the top right.
-Make it a valley crease:
+Three ways of making the same crease: a line segment between the x,y coordinate 0,0 and 1,1; the bottom left corner to the top right.
+Now, make it a valley crease:

 ```javascript
 cp.crease(0,0,1,1).valley();